Current Advice on Parasite Control:

 - Because oocysts require at least 24 hours to become infective, remove fecal material from litter boxes daily.
 This is especially important when introducing a new cat to a household with other cats.
 Using disposable litter pans can help.

-- Disinfecting litter boxes is very difficult, since sporulated Toxoplasma oocysts are resistant to most household disinfectants.
+- Disinfecting litter boxes is very difficult because sporulated T. gondii oocysts are resistant to most household disinfectants.
 Cleaning with scalding water or steam is most effective, but must be done carefully to avoid burns in human caretakers.

 Public Health Considerations

-- Follow the recommendations for prevention of infection in cats to avoid human transmission.
+- Follow the recommendations for prevention of infection in cats to limit human transmission from oocysts.

 In addition, the Centers for Disease Control and Prevention (CDC) recommend the following to prevent contracting toxoplasmosis: